Guidelines on the election of Fellows for candidates serving in the Armed Forces who are applying under this criterion.

 The criteria for election to Fellowship are based on demonstration, over a sustained period of about five years, of ‘superior responsibility’.
 Candidates need not be Registered Engineers.
-They should be able to show that their areas of sustained performance are linked to the scope of the Institution.
+They should be able to show that their areas of sustained responsibility are linked to the scope of the Institution.

 At the rank of Captain, Colonel and Group Captain, the ability to operate at a sustained level of performance that merits Fellowship will normally have been well proved, and so any need to demonstrate the full five years might be relaxed, especially in the case where the candidate has superior responsibility for a period in the preceding rank.

 At the rank of Commander, Lieutenant Colonel and Wing Commander, normally it would be necessary for candidates to demonstrate that they have operated for five years at a level of superior responsibility.
 This is likely to mean demonstrating that appropriate sustained level of performance meriting Fellowship has been evident during more than one posting.

 At the rank of Lieutenant Commander, Major and Squadron Leader it will be unusual to be able to demonstrate that the level of performance required for Fellowship has been sustained over an acceptable period.
 However, as with all applications, each case will be assessed on its individual merits

 You will need to provide two referees who are able to confirm you meet all the criteria for Fellowship.

 Each of your referees are required to complete a reference form (included in the Fellow application pack) indicating, in the space provided, the category or categories from the full list of criteria that they consider demonstrates your suitability for Fellowship of the IET.
 Should your referees consider you do not meet any of the criteria above but have another reason to justify the award of Fellowship of the IET, they should provide full details.